kazewong/JaxNRSur/joss/paper.md

 that is accelerator-aware, providing the performance the NR surrogate model family needs for downstream tasks.

-[^1]: Benchmarking results on Google Colab may vary depending on the specific hardware and software environment that are provisioned.
+[^1]: Benchmarking results on Google Colab may vary depending on the specific hardware and software environment that is provisioned.

 <!-- How differentiability can be used -->